 Casework

-Since the foundation of the SPAB in 1877, casework, campaigning and advice has been at the centre of our work.
+Since the foundation of the SPAB in 1877, casework, campaigning and advice have been at the centre of our work.
 Today in England and Wales, the Society has a statutory role in the secular planning system.
 As directed by the Secretary of State, the SPAB is one of six National Amenity Societies that must be notified by local planning authorities of all applications that involve the total or partial demolition of a listed building, giving us an opportunity to comment on the proposed scheme.
-We have a similar role within the ecclesiastical consent systems operated by the religious denominations that are granted exemption from secular listed building controls.

 Each of the National Amenity Societies concerned with the conservation of old buildings has particular interests and specialist knowledge in terms of architectural history.
 For this reason and due to our limited resources the SPAB concentrates on applications concerning buildings with fabric dating from 1720 or earlier.

-Generally we are unable to get involved in cases concerning:
+Generally, we are unable to get involved in cases concerning:

-- structures post 1720
+• structures post 1720

-- applications affecting buildings in conservation areas
+• applications affecting buildings in conservation areas

-- applications affecting the setting of listed buildings
+• applications affecting the setting of listed buildings

-- the implementation of other heritage controls
+• the implementation of other heritage controls

-- local planning policy issues.
+• local planning policy issues.

 Please read our Campaign Toolkit for more information on other sources of advice on these issues and other organisations that may be able to assist where we cannot.